 Jamie looked down at her camera, as if suddenly remembering that it was there.

 Lois sighed, and looked back towards the sky.
 She turned, looking to get back to the Planet and write this for tomorrows paper, which would tie in perfectly with her just completed magazine article and spotted Clark writing in his own notebook, interviewing a bystander.
 Leave him to get here in time to get the human interest story, while Lois went for the meat of it.
 Maybe they could share the reporting, to flesh out the article.

 Maybe Perry had been right, she thought as she approached Clark.

 The video of the caped man swooping in and grabbing the falling fat man replayed again on the large screen.
 There were no other lights in the dark room as the lone man watched the flying man float up, look at the cameras before taking off.

 Leaning forward in the large plush chair, he rewound the tape, looking at the frozen image of the brightly dressed man staring at the cameras.

-Notes: Thanks to Fondycheesehead for catching a rather annoying error.
+Author Note: Thanks to Fondycheesehead for catching a rather annoying error.